Cooking: How it all comes together

 Long Running Services

-Long running services are are processes that are expected to run continuously and usually have the same process id throughout.
-PaaSTA uses Marathon to configure how these services should run.
+Long running services are processes that are expected to run continuously and usually have the same process id throughout.
+PaaSTA uses Kubernetes to configure how these services should run.

 These services often serve network traffic, usually HTTP.
 PaaSTA integrates with SmartStack to make it easy for others to discover these long running services, or operators can use alternative service discovery methods to interact with them.